cookieo9/go-misc/README.md

 SUBPACKAGES
 -------------------
-slices/		Generic functions and features for slices. pp/		text/tabwriter Pretty Printer for go objects.
+    slices/    Generic functions and features for slices. pp/        Pretty Printer for go objects using text/tabwriter.

 LICENSE
 -------